RIPE NCC Services to Legacy Internet Resource Holders

 Summary of Proposal

-A framework is proposed as the basis for rigorous maintenance of registration data and for delivery of registry services to legacy Internet resource holders in the RIPE NCC service region.
+A framework is proposed as the basis for rigorous maintenance of registration data and for delivery of services to legacy Internet resource holders in the RIPE NCC service region.

 [Following text will result in a new RIPE Policy Document “RIPE NCC Services to Legacy Internet Resource Holders“]